farleykvdg/phylloglossum_editing/README.md

 Optionally, you can verify and attempt to improve the assembly using [Pilon](https://github.com/broadinstitute/pilon).

-Prelimintary annotation of the chloroplast genome can be achieved using [Chloë](https://chloe.plastid.org/annotate.html), however, Chloë is optimised for angiosperms and will not currently produce accurate annotations.
+Preliminary annotation of the chloroplast genome can be achieved using [Chloë](https://chloe.plastid.org/annotate.html), however, Chloë is optimised for angiosperms and will not currently produce accurate annotations for lycophytes.
 Annotations for the _Phylloglossum drummondii_ plastome were generated with a beta version of Chloë which included Lycophyte and Monilophyte reference sequences.

 ## Mitochondrial genome assembly and annotation
 Mitochondrial assembly can be achieved by combining NOVOPlasty, [SPAdes](https://github.com/ablab/spades) and [Geneious Prime](https://www.geneious.com/).